• Skip to primary navigation

 • Artichokes - 2 artichokes.

-• Butter - 3 tablespoons of melted butter (divided into a 2 tablespoon and 1 tablespoon portion).
+• Butter - 3 tablespoons of melted butter (divided into 2-tablespoon and 1 tablespoon portions) or a butter substitute.

 • Garlic - 3 cloves of finely minced garlic.

-• Panko Breadcrumbs - 1 tablespoon of Panko breadcrumbs.
+• Panko Breadcrumbs - 1 tablespoon of Panko breadcrumbs (see my recipe, or use store-bought).

 • Parmesan Cheese - 4 tablespoons of grated Parmesan cheese.